MrAmericanMike/OAuth/Spotify/ImplicitGrantFlow/README.md

 # Spotify - Implicit Grant Flow

-Set your own Client ID in `js/credentials.example.js` and save the file as `js/credentials.js`
+Set your own Client ID and PORT in `js/credentials.example.js` and save the file as `js/credentials.js`

 Notice that setting the `href` for the Login link using JavaScript isn't necessary but just something I'm doing to not distribute the Client ID with this repo.
 (Even when they can be public)